Ford Cortina: Mark II (1966–1970)

 The second incarnation of the Cortina, designed by Roy Haynes, was launched on 18 October 1966, four years after the original Cortina.
 It had some styling elements in common with the third-generation US Ford Falcon.
 Although the launch was accompanied by the slogan "New Cortina is more Cortina", the car, at 168 in long, was fractionally shorter than before.
 Its 2+1/2 in of extra width and curved side panels provided more interior space.
-Its other improvements included a smaller turning circle, softer suspension, self-adjusting brakes and clutch, and the availability on the smaller-engined models, for the UK and some other markets, of a new five-bearing 1300 cc engine.
+Other improvements included a smaller turning circle, softer suspension, self-adjusting brakes and clutch, and the availability, for the UK and some other markets, of a new five-bearing 1300 cc engine.

-A stripped-out, 1200 cc version running the engine of the Ford Anglia Super was also available for certain markets, where the 1300 cc engine attracted a higher tax rate.
+A stripped-out, 1200 c version running the engine of the Ford Anglia Super was also available for certain markets, where the 1300 cc engine attracted a higher tax rate.
 The 1500 cc engines were at first carried over, but were discontinued in July 1967, as a new engine was on its way.
 A month later, in August, the 1300 received a new crossflow cylinder head design, making it more efficient, while a crossflow 1600 replaced the 1500.
 The new models carried additional "1300" or "1600" designations at the rear.
-An 1100 cc crossflow engine from the Escort was also offered for markets such as Greece, where higher capacities were taxed heavily.
+An 1100 cc crossflow engine from the Escort was also offered for markets such as Greece, where higher engine capacities were taxed heavily.
 The Cortina Lotus continued with its own unique engine, although for this generation it was built in-house by Ford.